Confidence Intervals Using Turing's Estimator: Simulations and Applications: Abstract

 \section{Abstract}

-Turing's estimator allows one to estimate the probabilities of outcomes that either do not appear or only rarely appear in a given random sample.
-We perform a simulation study to understand the finite sample performance of several related confidence intervals (CIs) and introduce an approach for selecting the appropriate CI for a given sample.
-We give an application to the problem of authorship attribution and apply it to a dataset comprised of tweets from users on X (Twitter).
-Further, we derive several theoretical results about asymptotic normality and asymptotic Poissonity of Turing's estimator for two important discrete distributions.
+{Consider the problem of sequentially sampling categorical data from a finite or countably infinite alphabet.
+After observing $n$ data points, we aim to estimate the $r$th occupancy probability, which is the total probability of all outcomes that appear exactly $r$ times in the sample.
+The $0$th occupancy probability, often called the missing mass, is the probability of observing a previously unseen outcome.
+One of the best-known estimators for these probabilities is Turing’s estimator.
+In this paper, we study and compare several confidence intervals (CIs) for the occupancy probabilities that are based on Turing's estimator.
+We perform a simulation study to better understand the finite-sample performance of these CIs and introduce an approach for selecting the appropriate CI for a given sample.
+We also present an application to the problem of authorship attribution and apply it to a dataset consisting of tweets from users on X (formerly Twitter).
+Furthermore, we derive theoretical results on the asymptotic distribution of Turing's estimator for geometric and discrete uniform distributions.}